josedanielchg/self-gallery/README.md

 1. Download the archive or clone the project using git
 1. Start MySQL services
 1. Go to phpMyAdmin and import the `selfgallery_schema.sql` file
-1. In the `config` folder open the file `DB.php` and configure it with the data from the database
+1. In the `config` folder open the file `DB.php` and configure it with your user, password and table
 1. Go to the `public` folder
 1. Start php server by running command `php -S 127.0.0.1:8080`
 1. Open in browser http://127.0.0.1:8080